 See how Dr. Konstantin blends art and science to help you reach your aesthetic potential

 Most facelifts start with making skin incisions (sorry, there is just no other way).
 Typically, one incision would hide in a skin crease under the chin and another would be placed around the ear starting at the temple and extending into the hairline behind the ear.
 (See illustration.)
 The length of incisions may vary from patient to patient.
 As a general rule, a longer incision would be necessary for people with more advanced facial aging.
 The main goal and the reason for a particular choice of incision placement would be to make them as discreet as possible.

 The next step after making the incisions is the removal of excess fat (typically through liposuction), and tightening of the underlying muscle or SMAS*.
-He can accomplish this using various methods.
+Dr. Konstantin can accomplish this using various methods.
 The main goal of this step is to create a youthful contour of the face and neck and get rid of tissue laxity.

 Once he establishes the facial contour, Dr. Konstantin removes the excess skin and closes the incisions with specially designed sutures.
 A contour dressing consisting of cotton and soft bandages is then placed.
 Most patients choose to bring scarf or a hat to cover the bandages for the trip home.

 A Few Words About Anesthesia

 Traditionally, facelifts were done in the hospital using general anesthesia.
 However, in recent years with the development of newer, less-invasive facelift techniques, there has been a trend toward using less and less anesthesia for cosmetic procedures.

 Many surgeons who specialize in facial rejuvenation believe that avoiding general anesthesia improves the safety of the procedure and helps to speed up the recovery.
 Dr. Konstantin believes using less-invasive anesthesia for cosmetic surgery can make the patient's experience with facial rejuvenation much easier.
 That is why a great many of his patients prefer a safer alternative to deep general anesthesia.